Fieldwork is a major part of the course; we study our local area as well as travelling further afield to visit coastal and urban locations.

 100% pass rate achieved since 2015.

-A minimum of 5 GCSEs at grade 4 (grade C) or above including preferred grade 5 (or grade B) in Maths and in Science.
+A minimum of 5 GCSEs at grade 4 (grade C), including English and Maths.

 Other A Levels

 Geography can be taken with any other subjects, but it goes particularly well with Maths, Geology, any of the Sciences, or Sociology.
 It can be regarded as a science by many university courses.